1977 Moscow bombings: Alleged KGB involvement

-In an exchange with the deputy Procurator General, he added, "I have serious grounds for concern.
+In an exchange with the deputy procurator general, he added, "I have serious grounds for concern.
 This is the provocation article in London Evening News by Victor Lui.
 These are arrests and interrogations of people who are clearly not related to the bombings.
 These are murders of last months, probably committed by the KGB which were not investigated.
 It is enough to mention only two of them: murder of poet Konstantin Bogatyrev and murder of lawyer Evgeni Brunov."
 After this statement, Sakharov was not only attacked in Soviet newspapers but also received threats by phone.
-Several people tried to break into his apartment, claiming to be relatives of those killed in the Metro.
+Several people tried to break into his apartment, claiming to be relatives of those killed in the metro.

 According to former KGB colonel Oleg Gordievsky, the three Armenians were selected as scapegoats for this terrorist act.
 He wrote, "The case that most alarmed the KGB was the bombing of the Moscow subway by Armenian separatists in 1977.
 Three Armenians were later shot.
 It was rumored in the Center that, when the KGB and militia failed to track down those responsible, three other Armenian separatists had been selected as scapegoats in order to demonstrate that terrorists would always be caught and punished."

-In 1982, historians Michel Heller and Alexander Nekrich assert Zatikyan, Stepanyan, and Bagdasaryan had an alibi supported by multiple witnesses, and their execution was the first political execution in the Soviet Union after the death of Stalin.
+In 1982, historians Michel Heller and Alexander Nekrich asserted Zatikyan, Stepanyan, and Bagdasaryan had an alibi supported by multiple witnesses, and their execution was the first political execution in the Soviet Union after the death of Stalin.

 The Armenian dissident Sergei Grigoryants said in 2016 that KGB chief Yuri Andropov and Philipp Bobkov were responsible for the bombings.

 Sakharov's letter to Brezhnev

 On 30 January 1979, A. D. Sakharov wrote a letter to L. I. Brezhnev, about the trial of the three Armenian suspects:

 There are strong grounds for fearing that a deliberate frame-up or a judicial mistake is taking place in this case.
 Zatikyan was not in Moscow at the time of the underground explosion — many witnesses can confirm his alibi.
 The investigation did not show any interest in clarifying this or other important circumstances.
 The trial, totally unnecessarily, was closed and secret, and even relatives did not know that it was taking place.
 Such a trial, in which the principle of openness is totally disregarded, cannot determine the truth.

 I appeal to you to stop the death sentence being carried out on all the accused in this case, and to demand a new inquiry from the investigative and court organs.

-On 1 February 1979, the Moscow Helsinki Group made an official statement on the execution of Stepan Zatikyan and two other unnamed individuals, stating, "The lack of transparency and the whole atmosphere of secrecy give reasons to doubt the validity of charges, objectivity and impartiality of the court".
+On 1 February 1979, the Moscow Helsinki Group made an official statement on the execution of Zatikyan and two unnamed individuals, stating, "The lack of transparency and the whole atmosphere of secrecy give reasons to doubt the validity of charges, objectivity and impartiality of the court".

-One consequence was the 8 February 1979 letter to Izvestia, denouncing Sakharov and other rights activists as "Defenders of Murderers".
+One consequence was the 8 February 1979 letter to Izvestia, denouncing Sakharov and other rights activists as "defenders of murderers".